This post was written from the perspective of an American woman who studied abroad in Seville, Spain.

 The rest of the time you spent with other people?

-You spent quality time with your friends, laughed at each other’s jokes, had a movie or cooking night, talked until the wee hours of the night.
+You spent quality time with your friends, laughed at each other’s jokes, had a movie or cooking night and talked until the wee hours of the night.
 Your phone was pushed to the back burner without another thought.

 Though, yes, some of your friends did take photos on their phones but digital cameras were still a novelty back then.
 And so was uploading all your photos to Facebook in bulk uploads.
 Oh, the simpler days…